The Complexity of All-switches Strategy Improvement: Introduction

-This result requires that the parity games has multiple optimal solutions because otherwise the \PSPACE hardness of \optimalstrategy would imply $\NP \cap \coNP = \PSPACE$.
+This result requires that the parity games that we construct have multiple optimal solutions because otherwise the \PSPACE hardness of \optimalstrategy would imply $\NP \cap \coNP = \PSPACE$.
 With further modifications, we can again extend this result to strategy improvement algorithms for other games.

-\begin{corollary} $\optimalstrategy$ for the gain-bias algorithm, and the standard strategy improvement algorithms for discounted-payoff and simple stochastic games is \PSPACE-complete. \end{corollary}
+\begin{cor} $\optimalstrategy$ for the gain-bias algorithm, and the standard strategy improvement algorithms for discounted-payoff and simple stochastic games is \PSPACE-complete. \end{cor}

-Our results can also be applied to \emph{unique sink orientations} (USOs.)
-A USO of a $n$-dimensional hypercube is an orientation of its edges such that every face has a unique sink~\cite{SW01}.
+Our results can also be applied to \emph{unique sink orientations} (USOs).
+An \emph{orientation} of an $n$-dimensional hypercube is a function that assigns a direction to each edge of the cube.
+The \emph{faces} of an $n$-dimensional cube are the $k$-dimensional cubes that can be obtained by fixing $n-k$ of the dimensions and letting the other dimensions be free.
+An orientation is a USO if every face of the cube has a unique sink~\cite{SW01}.

+Recently, it was shown that recognising a USO is \coNP-complete, and that recognising an \emph{acyclic} USO (AUSO) is \PSPACE-complete~\cite{GT15}.
+As we will see, the games that we consider will be guaranteed to induce AUSOs.
 The fundamental algorithmic problem for USOs is to find the global sink assuming oracle access to the edge orientation.
-The design and analysis of algorithms for this problem is an active research area~\cite{SS05,GS06,MS04,FHZ11,FHZ11b,HPZ14}, in particular for \emph{acyclic} orientations (AUSOs).
+The design and analysis of algorithms for this problem is an active research area~\cite{SS05,GS06,MS04,FHZ11,FHZ11b,HPZ14}, in particular for AUSOs.
 The \textsc{BottomAntipodal} algorithm~\cite{SS05} for AUSOs on cubes starts at an arbitrary vertex and in each iteration jumps to the antipodal vertex in the sub-cube spanned by the outgoing edges at the current vertex.

-For binary games, where vertices have outdegree at most two, and no two strategies have the same value, the valuation functions used by strategy improvement induce an AUSO on a cube, and all-switches strategy improvement corresponds to \textsc{BottomAntipodal} on this AUSO.
+For binary games, where vertices have outdegree at most two, the valuation functions used by strategy improvement induce an AUSO on a cube, and all-switches strategy improvement corresponds to \textsc{BottomAntipodal} on this AUSO.
 For non-binary games we instead get an AUSO on a grid~\cite{gmr08}, so our results immediately give a \PSPACE-hardness result for grid USOs for a problem analogous to \edgeswitch.
 To get a similar result for AUSOs on cubes we turn our construction into a binary parity game, and we get the following.